-As of the distribution date, million shares of our Junior Participating Preferred Stock, Series A, or "Series A Preferred Stock," will be reserved for issuance upon exercise of the rights under our rights agreement.
+Shares of our Junior Participating Preferred Stock, Series A, or "Series A Preferred Stock," will be reserved for issuance upon exercise of the rights under our rights agreement.
 For a more detailed discussion of our rights agreement and our Series A Preferred Stock, see "-Rights Agreement."
 Shares of our Series A Preferred Stock may only be purchased after the rights have become exercisable, and each share of Series A Preferred Stock:

-- will rank junior to our common stock and other senior series of stock as provided in the terms of such series of stock; - will entitle holders to a quarterly dividend in an amount equal to the greater of (a) \$25.00 or (b) the product of (i) 1,000 (subject to antidilution adjustment) and (ii) the aggregate per share amount of all dividends; - will entitle holders to 1,000 votes (subject to antidilution adjustment) on all matters submitted to a vote of our stockholders; - in the event of a liquidation, will entitle holders to a preferred liquidation payment equal to the greater of (a) \$100 per share, plus accrued and unpaid dividends, and (b) an aggregate amount per share equal to the product of (i) 1,000 (subject to antidilution adjustment) and (ii) the aggregate amount to be distributed per share to holders of our common stock; and
+- · will rank junior to our common stock and other senior series of stock as provided in the terms of such series of stock; - will entitle holders to a quarterly dividend in an amount equal to the greater of (a) a fixed dollar amount (to be established by our board at the time the plan is adopted), or (b) the product of (i) 1,000 (subject to antidilution adjustment) and (ii) the aggregate per share amount of all dividends; - · will entitle holders to 1,000 votes (subject to antidilution adjustment) on all matters submitted to a vote of our stockholders; - in the event of a liquidation, will entitle holders to a preferred liquidation payment equal to the greater of (a) fixed dollar amount per share (to be established by the board at the time the plan is adopted), plus accrued and unpaid dividends, and (b) an aggregate amount per share equal to the product of (i) 1,000

+(subject to antidilution adjustment) and (ii) the aggregate amount to be distributed per share to holders of our common stock; and